 New year, new you … right?
 If you’re like about 40 percent of Americans, you’ve made some New Year’s resolutions in your time.
 But chances are those New Year’s resolutions won’t be as successful as you’d like.

 Research shows only about 9 percent of those who make resolutions achieve them.
 Don’t be discouraged by the low success rate, though.
 And don’t be discouraged if your resolutions seem to be getting off track.
-Vanderbilt University Medical Center’s Stacey K. Kendrick, M.S., health educator, says it takes a least three months of consistently doing something to make it a routine, and even longer to make it a lifestyle change.
+Stacey K. Kendrick, M.S., a health educator with more than 20 years of experience in wellness and population health, says it takes a least three months of consistently doing something to make it a routine, and even longer to make it a lifestyle change.

 Kendrick offers these tips to help you create your yearly goals — and keep them.

 What are some of the biggest obstacles people face with maintaining resolutions?

 First and foremost, people tend to make unrealistic resolutions and then tend to fail with achieving them.
 Some of the specific obstacles people encounter vary, but can include family obligations, work, time, motivation and giving up too quickly because they think one failure means you failed for good.

 Set a realistic goal that is achievable by breaking it into small steps that can be built on one by one.